 A position as a warden requires extensive knowledge of the administration of a correctional facility.
 Job descriptions listed knowledge of institutional behavior and psychology as a requisite, with an emphasis on understanding the unique challenges of treating offenders.
 As such, many warden biographies explained that wardens had worked in the corrections system for 15 to 30 years, with many of them starting as correctional officers and being promoted through the ranks to increasingly challenging supervisory roles.

 Employment Outlook and Salary Information

 Although the BLS does not specifically list job growth projections for prison wardens, it does list them for the broader category of correctional officers.
-Need for correctional officers is expected to increase 4% between 2014 and 2024, which is slower than average for all careers.
-In 2016, the median annual salary for prison wardens was $85,833, according to Payscale.com.
+Need for correctional officers is expected to decrease between 2018 and 2028.
+In August 2019, the salary ranged between $56,000 to $146,000, according to Payscale.com.

 Prison wardens are in charge of every aspect of the functioning of a particular prison, a position that gives them significant responsibility for the health and well-being of many people, staff and inmates alike.
 They may be expected to have a bachelor's degree, although some positions require only a high school diploma or equivalent.
 They are also expected to have relevant work experience, usually at the supervisory level, and usually within the correctional system.